Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Dallas has combined with its opponents to score more than 54.5 points in five of eight games this season.
+- Dallas has combined with its opponents to put up more than 54.5 points in five of eight games this season.

-- Atlanta and its opponents have combined to score more than 54.5 points in three of eight games this season.

-- The two teams combine to average 52 points per game, 2.5 less than the total in this contest.

 Cowboys stats and trends